Veterinarian with dog

 Precautions

-Meloxicam Oral Suspension is for oral use in dogs only.
-Repeated use of Meloxicam in cats has been associated with acute renal failure and death.
-Therefore, do not administer oral Meloxicam to cats.
+This medication is for oral use in dogs only.
+Do not administer it to cats.
 See Contraindications, Warnings, and Precautions for detailed information.

 Not for use in humans.
 Keep this and all medications out of reach of children.
 Consult a physician in case of accidental ingestion by humans.
-Dogs with known hypersensitivity to Meloxicam should not receive Meloxicam Oral Suspension.
+Dogs with known hypersensitivity to Meloxicam should not receive it.

 The medicine can be used in the treatment of dog infections only orally.
 Therefore, before starting therapy, a sick dog should be well-observed.
-For dogs that are hypersensitive to Meloxicam, the use of oral suspension is unacceptable.
+For dogs that are hypersensitive to the medication, the use of oral suspension is unacceptable.

 During the entire period of therapy, it is recommended to conduct appropriate laboratory tests to establish the initial hematological and biochemical parameters of blood serum.
 In addition, the owner should monitor the pet to identify possible signs of the drug’s potential toxicity.

 Call your veterinary office immediately if you suspect an overdose or an adverse reaction to the medication.
-If they are unavailable, follow their directions in contacting an emergency facility.
+If they are unavailable, follow their directions to contact an emergency facility.

 Side Effects

-Meloxicam is not free from adverse reactions like other drugs of its class.
-Therefore, owners who buy Meloxicam oral suspension for dogs should be warned about possible adverse reactions.
-Meloxicam is tolerated well in most animals, but rare, serious side effects (e.g., stomach ulcers, liver or kidney problems) and sometimes death have been reported.
+The drug is not free from adverse reactions like other drugs.
+Therefore, owners who buy it should be warned about possible adverse reactions.
+The drug is tolerated well in most animals, but rare, serious side effects (e.g., stomach ulcers, liver or kidney problems) and sometimes death have been reported.

 Meloxicam side effets: